Property

 “In the final three months of last year My Auction had 77 per cent more lots to sell, with 38 per cent of properties being sold by buy-to-let investors looking to quit the market. “ (The Times)

-“According to Finbri, the auction finance company, the average auction property sells for 55 per cent of the price of the average UK home — so there are deals to be had.
-(The Times)
+“According to Finbri, the auction finance company, the average auction property sells for 55 per cent of the price of the average UK home — so there are deals to be had.“ (The Times)

 “Around 18,000-20,000 residential properties sell by auction each year.
 This accounts for around 2.2% of total home sales.”
 (Home Selling Expert)

 “It is evident when contrasting the bridging sector today against its pre-credit crunch standing, that the success story is predicated on not only attention to individual detail and flexible assessment of clients, but the innovation within the market.
 Where traditional lenders operate on a scale that requires risk-aversion in the face of economic upheaval, bridging lenders are freer to examine the real estate sector for opportunities, and so provide a crucial instrument in propping up the property market, and affording greater access to emerging opportunities.”
-(Paresh Raja, CEO, MFS)
+(Paresh Raja, CEO, Market Financial Solutions)

 “We continue to see growing demand for bridging lending and the lender environment remains highly competitive.”
 (Vic Jannels)